juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

-### Step 3: Provides the tools necessary for users to transact.
+### Step 3: Provide the tools necessary for users to transact

 Once users are matched and a level of trust is established, it’s now up to the platform to make it as easy as possible for the transaction to take place.